fsc-data-science/python-template/README.md

  We recommend the lightweight miniconda: https://docs.conda.io/projects/miniconda/en/latest/ alongside VSCode with Jupyter & Python plugins.

+# Use as a Template for a new Repo

+1. Clone this repo.
+2. Change the folder name to your desired repo name.
+3. Change the `environment.yml` name to your desired repo name.
+4. delete the (possibly hidden) .git folder to remove the commit history.
+5. Create a git repo for this folder (e.g., using GitHub Desktop).
+You can keep the same gitignore, license, README as the template or replace them.
+But if you replace, ensure you protect your API keys.
+6. Open miniconda and navigate to your folder `cd ...Documents/yourNewFolderName`
+7. Restore the conda environment `conda env create -f environment.yml` this will use the new name you placed in the environment.yml file.
+8. Activate the environment `conda activate yourEnvName`
+9. Open the folder in VS Code.
+10. Create & place an api_key.txt file with your key in the folder (note: ensure it is gitignored).
+11. You can now run hello-flipside.py interactively (ensure you switch to your Conda yourEnvName Kernel to access the packages).
+12. Use  `conda env export > environment.yml` to add new packages as you work from the template & your new repo.

 # Reproduce

 1. Clone this repo.
 I use GitHub Desktop, you can grab the URL to clone in that app, or use `git clone https://github.com/fsc-data-science/python-template.git`